Stock market today: Global stocks gain after Wall St rally - ExBulletin

 The government would run out of funds to pay its obligations, she said in an interview on ABCs This Week,

-And it’s widely believed that financial and economic chaos would ensue, Yellen said.
+And it is widely believed that financial and economic chaos would ensue,” Yellen said.

 She did not rule out President Joe Biden bypassing lawmakers and acting on his own to try to avoid a first-ever federal default.
 If the government cannot borrow money to keep paying its bills for an extended period, there could be millions of job losses, business bankruptcies, meltdowns piling up in financial markets and lasting economic difficulties.